bogste/bogste.ro/content/posts/evolution-to-cloudops-engineering-resilience.md

 {{< /quote >}}

 The transition from on-premises infrastructure to cloud-native operations represents one of the most profound technological shifts in modern enterprise IT.
 This journey, easily spanning over two decades, has been driven by escalating demands for scalability, cost efficiency, and operational resilience.
-From the rigid, capital-intensive systems of the pre-cloud era to today’s AI-driven automation frameworks, each phase of cloud evolution has addressed critical limitations while unlocking new capabilities.
+From the rigid, capital-intensive, systems of the pre-cloud era to today’s AI-driven automation frameworks, each phase of cloud evolution has addressed critical limitations while unlocking new capabilities.
 Below, we explore this transformation through five pivotal periods, analyzing their technical challenges, breakthroughs, and lasting impacts on business and engineering practices.

 As such, we can largely focus on the following key moments:

 ### A look back to the On-premises Era (before 2005)